This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Dry Rub for Steak Variations

 - Change the spice level.
-If you like your dry rub recipes on the spicier side, add a teaspoon or two more of the crushed red pepper.
+If you like your dry rub recipes on the spicier side, add a teaspoon or two more of the crushed red pepper flakes.
 If you like it with less spice, take a little bit out.

 - Adjust the sweetness.
-If you like a sweet BBQ rub, you can adjust the sweetness by using a little more brown sugar.
+If you like a sweet BBQ rub, you can adjust the sweetness in this spice blend by using a little more brown sugar.
 For less sweetness, use a little bit less brown sugar.
 But, I find that 2 tablespoons is the perfect level of sweetness for any BBQ recipe!

-- Try our Bold Rib Rub Recipe with Brown Sugar, too!
+- Try my Bold Rib Rub Recipe with Brown Sugar, too!

 Steak Rub FAQs